West Ham land Perez on three-year deal from Arsenal

-West Ham announced the signing of Spanish striker Lucas Perez from Arsenal, confirming the 29 year-old's arrival on a three-year contract.
+West Ham have announced the signing of Spanish striker Lucas Perez from Arsenal, confirming the 29-year-old's arrival on a three-year contract.

 "West Ham have great fans and play in an amazing stadium, so to sign here brings me great joy.
 I'm very motivated."